suvojeet-sengupta/issue_tracker/README.md

 ## 🧑‍💻 About the Developer

 This application was passionately developed by **Suvojeet** to provide an efficient, user-friendly, and visually appealing solution for issue tracking and seamless Google Form integration.
+This is a personal project and not an official product.

 ---